jackyr/simple-chat-hub-extension/README.md

 - [HaiLuo](https://hailuoai.com/)

 ### Privacy Statement
-This plugin will not collect or leak any of your privacy data.
+This extension will not collect or leak any of your privacy data.
 Chat session services are provided by platform official websites.

 <!-- ### Donations
 Independent development is not easy.
-If you like this plugin or find it helpful, buy me a cup of coffee! -->
+If you like this extension or find it helpful, buy me a cup of coffee! -->

 ### Note
 Due to personal time and cost limitations, not all versions of the models have been thoroughly tested.
 Your valuable feedback and suggestions are welcome!